Walter Braithwaite: First World War

 Braithwaite was devastated by his son's death on 1 July 1916, the first day of the Battle of the Somme.
 Having no heir, he burnt all his family papers.
-As successes emerged in late 1918, Field Marshal Sir Douglas Haig, Commander-in-Chief (C-in-C) of the British Expeditionary Force (BEF) on the Western Front, was effusive in praise of his officer's and men's achievement, showing the friendship and esteem for which he was held by General Braithwaite all his life.
+As successes emerged on the battlefields in late 1918, Field Marshal Sir Douglas Haig, Commander-in-Chief (C-in-C) of the British Expeditionary Force (BEF) on the Western Front, was effusive in praise of his officers' and men's achievement, showing the friendship and esteem for which he was held by Braithwaite all his life.

 Post war

 After the war, Braithwaite was commissioned by Haig to produce a report evaluating the performance of British staff officers in all theatres of the conflict.
 Although the decision-making abilities of many staff officers (including Braithwaite) had been seriously questioned during the war, Braithwaite's report was generally favourable.

-He became General Officer Commanding-in-Chief Western Command, India in 1920, General Officer Commanding-in-Chief at Scottish Command in 1923, and then General Officer Commanding-in Chief at Eastern Command in 1926 before being appointed Adjutant-General to the Forces in 1927.
-In 1928 he was in charge of arranging Douglas Haig's funeral.
-He retired in 1931.
+He became general officer commanding-in-chief Western Command, India in December 1920, which he relinquished command of in June 1923.
+He was then GOC-in-C at Scottish Command in 1923, in succession to General Sir Francis Davies, and then GOC-in-C at Eastern Command in February 1926 during which time he was promoted to general in April.
+In March 1927 he was appointed Adjutant-General to the Forces.
+Later that month, following the death of General Sir Walter Congreve, he became an aide-de-camp general to King George V. In early 1928 he was in charge of arranging Field Marshal Haig's funeral.
+In July 1929 he became colonel of the Somerset Light Infantry, taking over from Lieutenant General Sir Thomas Snow.

+He relinquished his appointment of adjutant general and retired from the army in March 1931.

-He served as a commissioner of the Commonwealth War Graves Commission from 1927 to 1931, as Governor of the Royal Hospital Chelsea from 1931 to 1938, and as King of Arms of the Order of the Bath from 1933 until his death.
+He served as a commissioner of the Commonwealth War Graves Commission from 1927 to 1931, as governor of the Royal Hospital Chelsea from October 1931 to 1938, and as King of Arms of the Order of the Bath from 1933 until his death.

-He died at his home in Rotherwick on 7 September 1945.
+He died at his home in Rotherwick, Hampshire on 7 September 1945, at the age of 79.